ropensci/cffr/tests/testthat/_snaps/cff_read.md

       cff_read_citation("a")
     Condition
       Error in `file_exist_abort()`:
-      ! 'a' doesn't exist.
-Check the '.' directory
+      ! 'a' does not exist.
+Check the '.' directory.

 ---

     Code
       s <- cff_read(f, meta = "aa")
     Message
-      ! `meta` should be "NULL" or a <packageDescription> object not a string.
-Using `meta = NULL`
+      ! `meta` should be "NULL" or a <packageDescription> object, not a string.
+Using `meta = NULL`.

 # Creating cff from packages encoded in latin1